Aimadi Faucets Review & Rating Updated:March 27, 2026

 "Electric lamps; Electric lights for Christmas trees; Faucets; Headlights for automobiles; Incandescent lamps; Light bulbs; Light bulbs, electric; Mixer taps for water pipes; Spigots; Taps; Washers for water taps; Air valves for steam heating installations; Flexible pipes being parts of bath plumbing installations; Hot water heating installations; Thermostatic valves as parts of heating installations.
 Basins in the nature of bowls; Bowls; Boxes for dispensing paper towels for household use; Clothes racks, for drying; Dishes for soap; Dustbins; Jugs; Plates; Porcelain mugs; Pots; Shoe polish applicators not containing shoe polish; Soap boxes; Soap dispensers; Soap holders; Toilet brushes; Toilet paper dispensers; Toilet paper holders; Toothbrushes, electric; Towel rails and rings; Coffee services in the nature of tableware; Dishers; Glass jars; Nonelectric kettles; Tea services in the nature of tableware; Works of art of earthenware, china, porcelain and ceramic."

 Aimadi attmpts to handle post-sale matters from China by email.
 These include warranty claims and purchases of replacement parts other than the few sold on Amazon.
-The attempt, however, is not very successsful.
+The attempt, however, is not very successful.
 (See more below)

 Manufacturer(s)